NoOrientationProgramming/ProcessingCore/README.md

 # Core Advantages

 When using the Processing() class the system structure is recursive.
-This has a big and very beneficial impact during development and runtime.
+This has a big and very beneficial impact during development, runtime, documentation and communication with other team members.
 There is no low- or high-level code.
 Just **one essential looped function**: ```process()``` .. everywhere

 ```cpp
 Success Supervising::process()